aarnphm/aarnphm.github.io/content/quotes.md

 Success consists of going from failure to failure without loss of enthusiasm. -- Winston Churchill

+[One] who works with the door open gets all kinds of interruptions, but [they] also occasionally gets clues as to what the world is and what might be important. -- Richard Hamming

 ## On randomness and fun.

 I have to be successful because I like expensive things. -- some random person on twitter